 This transforms cloud protection from a passive to an active state.
 This means that businesses wait to be attacked, no longer waiting to be attacked; instead, they will have security systems robust enough to predict the imminent assault and an automated defense response that can immediately challenge the intruder before the first attempt at penetration.
 In certain situations, security experts also conduct automated counterattacks.

 When businesses are transitioning to a multi-cloud environment, they can discover vulnerabilities using native security systems for the public cloud.
 This can get too arduous and may also lead to complexity and uncertainty.

-Also, the growth-focused businesses look at the businesses that are beyond the multi-cloud environment.
+Also, growth-focused businesses look at businesses that are beyond the multi-cloud environment.
 Technology with links to native interfaces but which logically operates primarily in public clouds.
 This means that you can coordinate services to create a united defense and share information about protecting yourself against such attacks.